Rain Gauges – What They Are, How They Work, And The Different Types

 Rain Gauge Definition

-A rain gauge is defined as a meteorological instrument used to measure the amount of precipitation in its liquid form in a specific area over a defined period of time.
-It typically forms part of a weather station, which uses it to display current and determine future weather conditions.
+A rain gauge is a meteorological instrument used to measure the amount of liquid precipitation in a specific area over a set period of time.
+It typically forms part of a weather station, where the collected data is used for monitoring and forecasting weather conditions.

 To understand how a rain gauge works, one needs to look at the different types of devices for measuring rainfall and examine the unique way in which each one works.